On 8 December 2020, we inaugurated the Still I Rise International School in Nairobi, thanks to the support of many friends and donors.

 * source UNHCR, July 2020

-Giovanni Volpe, Program Manager in Nairobi, tells us about the routine of the days: "The appointment for everyone is in the morning at 8.00 am for breakfast, in small groups, according to the local COVID-19 rules.
-At 9 a.m. the first bell rings and classes begin.
+Giovanni Volpe, Program Manager in Nairobi, tells us about the school's daily routine: "The appointment for everyone is in the morning at 8am for breakfast, in small groups, according to the local COVID-19 rules.
+At 9am the first bell rings and classes begin.

 Our curriculum is diversified: students take intensive English and Math classes, as well as courses in reading, creative writing, art, theater, sports, and films.
 Activities are broken up by 20-minute breaks, and there is a long break for lunch.
 We offer a warm meal and fruit, and we try to vary the menu every day.